 The B2B marketing funnel is a systemic approach to selling that traces a potential customer's path from their first interaction with your brand to the point where they decide to buy.
 It's a key part of your marketing plan and, particularly in the B2B world, is more of a long-distance race than a quick dash.
 It involves decision-makers, long sales processes, and big commitments.

-However, a strong funnel can help connect your potential customers' problems with the solutions your business offers, creating a smooth journey for your B2B customers.
+However, full funnel marketing can help connect your potential customers' problems with the solutions your business offers, creating a smooth journey for your B2B customers.

 6 Advantages of Implementing a B2B Marketing Funnel